Employers

 What are students expected to receive from their internship experience?

 There are two primary goals for the internship experience.
-The first goal is to provide students with practical experience in their discipline.
-Spending time in a workplace setting allows students to apply their academic knowledge and see its real world relevance.
-The second goal is to expose students to the business and professional side of the workplace.
+The first goal is to provide students with practical experience in their discipline; spending time in a workplace setting allows students to apply their academic knowledge and see its real world relevance.
+The second goal is to show students the business and professional side of the workplace.
 The ultimate goal of PSM programs world-wide is to create the next generation of science business leaders, so it is essential that they learn both the science and the professional aspects of business.

 What are the responsibilities of the internship providers?